Internal Threats

 Non-Intentional Internal Threat Example: UniSuper Google Cloud Misconfiguration 2024

-In May 2024, UniSuper, an Australian pension fund, experienced a significant disruption when a Google Cloud misconfiguration resulted in the accidental deletion of their private cloud account.
-This outage affected over half a million members, preventing access to their accounts for a week and affecting the fund’s $125 billion worth of assets.
+In May 2024, UniSuper, an Australian pension fund, faced a significant disruption due to a Google Cloud misconfiguration that accidently deleted their private cloud account.
+This outage affected over half a million members, preventing access to their accounts for a week and impacting the fund’s $125 billion worth of assets.

-The incident underscored the potential risks associated with cloud service misconfiguration by authorised personnel.
+This incident highlights the potential risks associated with cloud service misconfiguration by authorised personnel.
 Fortunately, UniSuper had backups with an alternative service provider, which minimised data loss and facilitated the restoration of services.

 How to Detect Internal Threats

-Detecting internal threats is crucial for safeguarding sensitive information and assets within the finance industry.
+Detecting internal threats is crucial for protecting sensitive information and assets within the finance industry.
 Robust detection mechanisms are essential, including employee behaviour monitoring, network activity analysis, and advanced threat detection technologies.

-Behavioural patterns and digital analytics offer efficient methods for detection, aiding in identifying potential threats, analysing suspicious activities, and issuing alerts for deviations from typical behaviour.
-Examples of common indicators of insider data theft are:
+Behavioural patterns and digital analytics offer efficient methods for detection, helping to identify potential threats, analyse suspicious activities, and issue alerts for deviations from typical behaviour.
+Common indicators of insider data theft include:

 Digital Warning Signs